holoviz/panel/doc/tutorials/basic/develop_editor.md

 [![FastListTemplate reference guide](../../_static/images/develop_editor_reference_guide.png)](https://panel.holoviz.org/reference/templates/FastListTemplate.html)

 :::{note}
-It is a great idea to use the *Example* code snippets and *Reference* links to speed up your workflow.
+It is a great idea to use the *Example* code snippets and *Reference* links to speed up our workflow.
 :::

 ## Inspect via `print`